 The child’s progress is evaluated periodically and services continue until the child no longer qualifies, the family no longer has any concerns, or he or she turns three.
 As a child approaches three years of age, the Service Coordinator will discuss available options with the family and facilitate any necessary planning meetings.
 These options may include public school system preschool, private preschool, private therapy, Head Start, home care, or other appropriate placements.
 If further therapy services are needed after the child turns three, he or she could continue with UCP’s Outpatient Therapy program, which requires physician referral and billing of insurance or Medicaid.

-Referrals to Early Intervention are accepted directly from parents, childcare providers, physicians and others.
+Referrals to Early Intervention are accepted directly from parents, physicians, and others.
 You may call UCP at 256-852-5600 to make a referral, or you may contact the Alabama Child Find toll-free number at 1-800-543-3098.

-In conjunction with the Early Intervention program, UCP offers a developmental play group for children 12 months to 3 years old.
-UCP offers two different play groups that last for 1 hour and 15 minutes.
-These play groups provide children with enjoyable learning experiences such as circle time, arts and crafts, music, stories and snack time.Playgroups also have several planned outings throughout the year.
+In conjunction with the Early Intervention program, UCP offers two separate developmental Playgroups for children ages 1-3 years and 2 ½-4 years.
+These Playgroups provide children with enjoyable learning experiences such as circle time, arts and crafts, music, stories and snack time.
+Be sure to visit the Playgroup page on our website for information.

 For more information about our Early Intervention program, please contact UCP’s Early Intervention Program Manager, Nikki Thompson, at 256-852-5600 or by email at email@example.com.